mindaugasbarysas/bashwithnails/README.md

 ![cursed hammer](http://i.imgur.com/6qZcv6j.jpg?fb)

 So it's only natural you want nails with that.
+Or you can keep on bashing your thumbs - it's a free world!